Trafficked woman hopes sharing her story will help girls back home in Akwesasne | CBC News

 Dumont says it's difficult to attribute the increase in reported cases to any one factor.
 However, he says that increased awareness means people are more likely to recognize and report the problem.

 It seems like every time we come up with new social networks or new online recruiting platforms, there are two more coming out.
-We're always a few steps behind.- Mohawk Council of Akwesasne Grand Chief Abram Benedict
+We're always a few steps behind.- Patrick Dussault

 Dussault, the human trafficking liaison officer in Akwesasne, says it's crucial that different regions work together, pointing to the case of a young woman from Akwesasne who went missing just before Jan.
 1, 2023.